tihmstar/ps4-kexec702/README.md

 ## Features

 `kernel_init()` will automatically find the Orbis OS kernel and resolve all necessary symbols to work.
 There are no static symbol dependencies.
+If `DO_NOT_REMAP_RWX` is not defined (the default), it will also patch `pmap_protect` to disable the W^X restriction.

 In addition to loading the user-supplied initramfs, `kexec` will locate the Radeon firmware blobs inside Orbis OS, extract them, convert them to a format